 The Norse peoples built many different kinds of ships, from small fishing boats and ferries to their famous longships.
 Used both for trading and for Viking Raids, the Longship was the most advanced vehicle of its time, tracing their origin back to around 400BC, when the Danish Hjortspring boat was built.

 The reconstructed remains of the Hjortspring boat at the National Museum of Denmark in Copenhagen.
 The ship is 20m (65 feet) long was only 2m (6 feet) wide

-Most Viking ships form the Viking Age bear in similar their long narrow shape with shallow draughts.
+Most Viking ships from the Viking Age bear in similar their long narrow shape with shallow draughts.
 This allowed the ships to navigate waters as shallow as one meter deep, making it possible to perform a seamless transition from seafaring voyages to shallow river estuaries, also making beach landings possible.

 The combination of sea and river capability with beach landing created the most advanced vehicle of its time.
 When needed, warriors could secure a beachhead during an assault almost instantly, allowing the lightning fast attacks that made the Viking raids (in)famous by raining down the very fires of Muspelheim onto their enemies.

 Long, check.
 Narrow, check.
 Shallow draught, check.
 Beach landing, check.
 Full of warriors, check.
 1.000 year later, ships with the same characteristics of the Longship are still taking warriors to battle